Boy, I wish we weren’t a slave to so much.

 I crave that slower pace of life I once had.

-Latin America (and the Middle-east) even has their siestas.
+Latin America (and the Middle-east) even have their siestas.

-All I know is that I want more.
-And less.
+All I know is that I want more – more of less.

 More: Sleep, leisure, relationships, reading, writing, coffee, thinking.

 Less: Work, meetings, emails, stress, hurry, deadlines, physical things.